Your guide to working remotely in Slack

 Ultimately, a strong team culture is critical for maintaining cohesive, motivated and resilient remote teams.

-Unity, a platform for 3D developers, shifted its 3,400 employees in 17 countries to a fully remote workforce in less than a week.
+Unity, a platform for 3-D developers, shifted its 3,400 employees in 17 countries to a fully remote workforce in less than a week.
 The company credits Slack (and Slack channels) for making it possible.
-After Unity directed its workers to stay at home, engagement in the Slack channel #unity-all – a channel usually reserved for the company’s most important news – soared.
+After Unity directed its workers to shelter in place, engagement in the Slack channel #unity-all—a channel usually reserved for the company’s most important news—soared.
 The increase in engagement indicated employees’ deep need to feel connected and find answers to their questions.

 Use emoji reactions to celebrate and engage

 In Slack, you can use a wide range of emoji to react to any message with a single click.
-Emoji reactions are a nice way to celebrate teammates, no matter where they are.
-It’s hard not to feel appreciated when you see the :tada: and :clap: reaction emoji add up.
+Emoji reactions, or what we scientifically call “reacji,” are a nice way to celebrate teammates, no matter where they are.
+It’s hard not to feel appreciated when you see the :tada: and :clap: reacji add up.

-Emoji reactions are also a handy way to show teammates when you’re looking into something or to help keep track of when a task has been completed.
-And that’s the magic of a reaction emoji – it’s far less disruptive than a message, but can still convey so much!
+Emoji reactions are also a handy way to show teammates when you’re looking into something or to help keep track of when a task is completed.
+And that’s the magic of a reacji—it’s far less disruptive than a message but can still convey so much!

-Working remotely doesn’t mean that you have to work alone.
-It’s important to create moments for a face-to-face call, whether that’s a regularly scheduled video call with your immediate team or asking a colleague you’ve been messaging to have a quick chat to hash things out faster.
+Working remotely doesn’t mean you have to work alone.
+It’s important to create moments for face time, whether that’s a regularly scheduled video call with your immediate team or asking a colleague you’ve been messaging to hop on a call to hash things out faster.

 Slack has voice and video calls built in, so you can start a call with any member of your workspace right from the platform, without having to leave Slack and go into a browser or calendar app.
 Much like the way you’d walk up to a colleague’s desk, you can do the same in Slack with a quick call.